Bachelor of Early Learning Program Development (Honours)

 2. If a student has any concerns about the safety of the work environment and/or the safe/appropriate care/service for clients:

-a) The student must immediately report these concerns to the College individual associated with the practicum (Clinical Instructor, Faculty responsible for your practicum, Field Placement Associate).
+a) The student must immediately report these concerns to the College individual associated with the practicum (Faculty responsible for your practicum, Field Placement c).

-b) The Clinical Instructor /Responsible Faculty/Field Placement Supervisor will discuss this concern with Site Management.
+b) The Responsible Faculty/Field Placement Associate will discuss this concern with Site Management.

 Should facility policies require that practicum students report safety or care/service concerns immediately to practicum site management, the student should report to the Clinical Instructor/Responsible Faculty/Field Placement Officer immediately afterward.